fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 	* and can communicate using native interprocess communication channels over System V IPC or POSIX message queues (IPC namespace).
 	* Containers in different Pods running on the same node might as well be on different servers.
 * Pods don’t move and must be explicitly destroyed and rescheduled.
 * ___When to create a pod?___
 	* Will these containers work correctly if they land on different machines?
 If yes, then don't group them in a prod.
 Else, put them together in a pod. e.g., if all the containers want to share the file system.
 * __How a pod is created?__
-	* User creates a pod from command-line via kubectl
+	* User creates a pod from command-line via kubectl or submitting a manifest file
 	* The Kubernetes API server accepts and processes Pod manifests before storing them in persistent storage (etcd).
 	* The scheduler uses the Kubernetes API to find Pods that haven’t been scheduled to a node.
 	* The scheduler then places the Pods onto nodes depending on the resources and other constraints expressed in the Pod manifests.
 	* Multiple Pods can be placed on the same machine as long as there are sufficient resources.
-	* `kubelet` daemon monitors the pod
+	* `kubelet` daemon is responsible for creating and performing health checks on the pod

 __To create a pod directly__